Nirav-Madhani/Copilot-Debug/README.md

 # Copilot Debug Tool Extension

+> ⚡ **Early stage project - feedback is welcome, but expect some bugs along the way**

 A VS Code extension that exposes debugging commands as agent-callable tools for GitHub Copilot integration, enabling AI-controlled debugging through natural language commands.

 ## 🎯 Overview